Selected Physics Research Projects

-Below is a compilation of the most recent Physics projects I have worked on.
+Below is a compilation of some of the physics projects I have worked on.
 The project topics are varied in scope and mostly revolve around computational approaches to quantum optics, optical response of semiconductor devices and the design of exciton and spin qubit control mechanisms in quantum dot arrays.
 Following each project I added a link to the corresponding research pre-print or publication when applicable.

 Motivation and Aims